-Additionally, by clicking the Options button, several scripting options can be included in the Build process, along with the Transaction handling option, which can report if/when something failed to be executed on a database:
+Additionally, by clicking the Options button from the Home tab, under the Script tab, several build options can be included in the Build process, along with the Transaction handling option, which can report if/when something failed to be executed on a database:

 After setting up everything up in the Build objects step and clicking the Next button, the Preview step will be shown with the Action summary and Dependencies, similar to ones in ApexSQL Diff: